JakubCerovsky/XRD/blogposts/lab_4.md

 **Marcus:** Keypad puzzle; implemented the interaction logic, made the scripting of the keypad input system, and created a working keypad prefab that works with ray interaction.

-**Jakub:** Shapes puzzle (It goes in the square hole); used ProBuilder to design and implement the shape-fitting puzzle, focusing on object interaction with XR Grab Interactable, colliders, and physics components.
+**Jakub:** Shapes puzzle; used ProBuilder to design and implement the shape-fitting puzzle, focusing on object interaction with XR Grab Interactable, colliders, and physics components.

 **Cosmin:** Environment setup — created the base VR environment, added teleportation points, imported and placed the bomb model, and ensured the scene was connected properly to the headset for testing.